 Credit risk arises from the possibility that counterparties may not be able to settle their obligations as agreed resulting in a financial loss.
 The primary exposure to credit risk arises from Trade receivables and unbilled revenue.
 These are unsecured and are managed by the Company through a system of periodically assessing the financial reliability of customers, taking into account the financial condition, current economic trends, and analysis of historical bad debts and ageing of accounts receivables.
-There is one customer which accounted for more than 10% of revenue and no single customer has contributed more than 10% of trade receivables during the year ended March 31, 2023 and no single customer has contributed more than 10% of revenue and trade receivables during the year ended March 31, 2022.
+No single customer has contributed more than 10% of trade receivables during the year ended March 31, 2025 and no single customer has contributed more than 10% of trade receivables during the year ended March 31, 2024.
 There is no significant concentration of credit risk.
 The Company uses the ECL method to assess the loss allowance for Trade receivables and unbilled revenue taking into account primarily the historical trends and analysis of bad debts.
 The company does not expect any credit risk or impairment in respect of amounts lent to its subsidiaries, associates and joint ventures, if any.